What is LTE?

 Click "Pay My Bill" at the top of the page.
 You'll need to have the following information available: your account number and your PIN number.
 If you don't know your PIN number please contact our office a 325-944-9016 or 1-800-695-9016.

 Requests for your West Central Wireless statement to be sent as an E-bill statement may be sent to: email@example.com

 Within the request, please include your name, the name listed on the account, the account number, and an email address.
 Requests may also be made via phone by contacting our office at 325 944-9016, toll free at 1 800-695-9016, or by dialing 6-1-1 from your West Central Wireless phone.

 What does roaming mean?

-Roaming is when you make or receive a call from a wireless tower other than West Central Wireless.
+Roaming is when you make or receive a call, or utilize cellular data services from a wireless tower other than West Central Wireless.

 What number do I call for Directory Assistance?